austinjalexander/gogetem/README.md

 The Flickr docs for photo search may be viewed here: https://www.flickr.com/services/api/flickr.photos.search.html.
 An interface for exploring the behavior of this API by querying it may be found here: https://www.flickr.com/services/api/explore/flickr.photos.search.

+---

+For a Jupyter notebook with a finished example, see: https://github.com/austinjalexander/gogetem/blob/master/gogetem-ExampleRun.ipynb (if Github doesn't render the notebook at first, try refreshing the page).